TheRealFlyingPotato/hello-world/README.md

 **WHERE**
 TBD, but at a campfire site somewhere close.

 Please let us know as soon as you can if you can make it or not.
-Contact me with your RSVP or any questions you might have.
+Contact me or Michael Ward (by text, 816-804-8830) with your RSVP or any questions you might have.